Nagpur Metro: Line 2: Aqua Line (East-West Corridor)

 This corridor originates from Prajapati Nagar and runs westwards, through Vaishnodevi Square, Ambedkar Square, Telephone Exchange, Chittar Oli Square, Agrasen Square, Doser Vaisya Square, Nagpur Railway Station, Sitaburdi, Jhansi Rani Square, Institute of Engineers, Shankar Nagar Square, LAD Square, Dharampeth College, Subhash Nagar, Rachna (Ring road Junction), Vasudev Nagar, Bansi Nagar to Lokmanya Nagar.
 The entire corridor is elevated.

 The total length of the corridor is 19.407 km.
 There are 20 stations on this corridor.
 All stations are elevated stations and Sitaburdi station is an Interchange Station.
 Average inter-station distance is 1.00 km approximately varying from 0.65 km to 1.29 km depending upon the site, operational and traffic requirements.

 The DMRC in its Detailed Project Report (DPR) submitted to Nagpur Improvement Trust has suggested to start the construction work on both the routes simultaneously contradicting the prior suggestion of phase wise development.

 This line initially started operations partially between Sitabuldi to Lokmanya Nagar since 28 January 2020.

+Nagpur Metro crossed 10 crore cumulative riders in July 2025 since the commencement of operations in 2019.